ffromani/go-todo-app/EXERCISES.md

 ## Basics and coverage

 - Write one or more (the more the better) unit tests.
-If unsure where to start: `api/v1` or `config` can be quite simple;
-  for more complex scenarios: `middleware`.
+  If unsure where to start: `api/v1` or `config` can be quite simple; for more complex scenarios: `middleware`.
 - Check the coverage before/after the tests.
-You can use the `make cover-vew` makefile target.
+You can use the `make cover-view` makefile target.
 - Write one or more integration tests, e.g. tests which involve two or more packages.
   If unsure where to start: `ledger`  is probably the simplest case, `controller` provides more (and more complex) opportunities.
 - Check how the coverage changed before/after the integration tests.
 - Compile the test binaries, and then run them.